 A tentative schedule of events may be found on the "Event Info" page.

 I-87 runs north and south, just three miles away.
 Lightly traveled, very smooth, nicely curved, sometimes widely divided by trees and terrain - like the Autobahn?
 Not that I suggest you tempt fate with the Troopers, who are quite clever, or the deer, who are quite stupid.
-All the highways are maintained very well - there are some benefits of high taxes.

-We'll want to take some special steps due to the remoteness.
+Added measures are necessary due to the remoteness.
 Cell coverage can be spotty, so a buddy system will be wise.
 I've arranged to have a local flatbed guy on call.
 Several noted 928 mechanics will be in attendance.
 We'll have some tech sessions.

 - Curt Austin.